How to Make Darling Bottle Brush Tree Christmas Decorations

 How to Make Vintage Style Bottle Brush Tree Decorations

 Step 2: If you are using a spool without thread, cut a piece of scrapbook paper to wrap around your spool.
+Glue it into place with a smear of tacky glue.

 Step 5: Sand the bottom of a bottle brush tree.